zhangsx26/TrackletGait/README.md

 # TrackletGait

-This project is based on [OpenGait](https://github.com/ShiqiYu/OpenGait).
+This project is based on [OpenGait](https://github.com/ShiqiYu/OpenGait),
+with additional dependencies from [torch-dwt](https://github.com/KeKsBoTer/torch-dwt).

 Currently, only the modified parts of the code are provided.
 The full project will be released later after further organization.